 Every component of the plan has been implemented to date with great success and positive reaction from not only the residents of Lowertown but also the entire Paducah community.
 Implementation of the plan includes installation of the 144 new street lights; increased police patrols; aggressive code enforcement; traffic recommendations including new signaling; and the main goal of revitalization is being accomplished through code enforcement and the Artist Relocation Program.

 The Artist Relocation Program has been a magnificent and innovative tool for the revitalization success of the Lowertown historical neighborhood.
 One key component of the success of the program and ultimately the plan is the existing historical mixed-use zone that was already in place.
 This zone allows for business and residential uses to coexist in the same community much as they did in the late 1800's and early 1900's.
 With the plan, the program concept, and city commission backing coupled with financial incentives offered by Paducah Bank, the Artist Relocation Program has exceeded everyone's expectation as a revitalization tool that could be replicated in any community.
-The program has been featured in numerous national television or paper publications and has had more than 50,000 hits on the website.
+The program has been featured in numerous national television or paper publications.
 The program has also been fortunate enough to receive recognition by winning a City of Paducah Beautification Award, a Kentucky Arts Council grant, the 2001 James C. Howland Award for Urban Enrichment; 2002 Kentucky Governor's Government Award in the Arts; 2002 Kentucky Chapter of the American Planning Association (KAPA) Special Merit Award for Outstanding Planning; 2004 American Planning Association Award for a Special Community Initiative; 2004 Dorothy Mullins Arts & Humanities Award; 2004 Kentucky League of Cities Enterprise Cities Award; 2004 Kentucky Banker's Association Award; 2005 Rudy Bruner Award for Urban Excellence; and the 2005 International City Manager's Association Award.

 Attitudes of the residents have changed, many structures have been completely renovated or brought up to code, new infill construction has taken place, and the Artist Relocation Program has been successful in recruiting over 75 new artists/residents/businesses to Lowertown and over $30 million in private investments and growing with only $2 million of City General Fund monies spent.